 2. Breathe more!

-The yogis amongst you will have been practicing this one for a while.
+The yogis amongst you will have been practising this one for a while.
 They call it pranayama.
 It can be as simple as sitting still and breathing deeply into your stomach for a few breaths, to specific breathing patterns, regularly throughout the day.
 My preferred pattern uses the ratio of 1:4:2.
 Inhale for 4 seconds, hold for 16, exhale for 8, repeated 10 times.
-(Listen to Tony describe the 4 in 4 out version here at 1:10:30) Depending on the pattern you use, It’s an instant de-stresser, and energiser!
+(Listen to Tony describe the 4 in 4 out version here at 1:10:30) Depending on the pattern you use, It’s an instant de-stressor and energiser!

 3. Poop more!

 I’d never done a juice fast before.
 I need to eat every three hours just to stay alive.
 6 small meals a day, right?
 Seven days with no food?
 How am I going to do that?
 Why am I going to do that?

 I don’t need to lose weight.
 I eat a normal healthy diet.
 What am I going to get out of it?
 And what is it going to get out of me?
 That was a big surprise.

 The most fascinating part of a fast is not just the lack of what goes in one end, but sometimes it’s the observations of what comes out the other.